 A necessarily limited number of guests, masked and socially distant, donned safety vests and hard hats on what has been lovingly known as “The Beach” but is instead a stone plaza.

 UC Hastings Executive Director of Operations Rhiannon Bailard served as emcee.
-And 10 members and friends of the UC Hastings community delivered remarks: Dean Faigman; USCF Chancellor Sam Hawgood; UC Hastings Board of Directors Vice Chair Simona Agnolucci ’06; Assemblymember David Chui; Assemblymember Phil Ting; State Senator Scott Weiner; Joe Cotchett ’64, founding partner of Cotchett, Pitre & McCarthy LLP; former San Francisco Mayor and California State Assembly Speaker Willie Brown, Jr. ’58; President of Associated Students of UC Hastings (ACUSH) 3L Madison Miller; and ASUCH Internal Vice President 2L Kameelah Sims-Traylor.
+And 10 members and friends of the UC Hastings community delivered remarks: Chancellor and Dean Faigman; USCF Chancellor Sam Hawgood; UC Hastings Board of Directors Vice Chair Simona Agnolucci ’06; Assemblymember David Chui; Assemblymember Phil Ting; State Senator Scott Weiner; Joe Cotchett ’64, founding partner of Cotchett, Pitre & McCarthy LLP; former San Francisco Mayor and California State Assembly Speaker Willie Brown, Jr. ’58; President of Associated Students of UC Hastings (ACUSH) 3L Madison Miller; and ASUCH Internal Vice President 2L Kameelah Sims-Traylor.

 Representatives from Greystar, Perkins & Will, and Build Group—the developer, architect, and general contractor—also spoke.